FuRong1213-vibenshus/vibenshus/Classes/CardGame/readme.md

  The dealer stops hitting at 17.

 ## Step 1
-Draw a flowchart for the war game. it starts with shuffle the deck and end with one of the player wins
+Draw a flowchart for the blakjack game. it starts with shuffle the deck and end with one of the player wins

 ## Step 2
 Run the program game.py and modify the codes so that the game follows the rules.